 If the above does not apply, you may consider registering the child as a British citizen.

 The statute gives the Secretary of State very wide discretionary powers to register any child under the age of 18 wherever they deem appropriate.

 These powers are exercised restrictively but there are certain factors that are relevant in the context of intercoutry adoptions and cannot be waived or ignored.
 The relevant considerations include whether the adoption is recognised in the UK and whether it was authorised by a competent authority in accordance with the procedures set out in the Hague convention.

 - Adoptions under the terms of the Hague Convention 1993.
 This means that although the adoption was not for the purpose of bringing the child to the UK (for example, the parents lived in the country where they adopted the child), nevertheless all the protective mechanisms of the Convention were in place and the required checks and certifications were carried out by the competent authorities to ensure that the adoption was in the best interests of the child.

 - Adoptions which took place after 4 January 2014 in countries listed in the Adoption (Recognition of Overseas Adoptions) Order 2013;

 - Adoptions which took place before 4 January 2014 in countries listed in the Adoption (Designation of Overseas Adoptions) Order 1973

 The 1973 Order is based mainly on the Commonwealth.
 The 2013 Order is more in line with the internationally recognised standards for child protection and consists mainly of the Hague Convention countries.

-In any case, the likelihood of success will depend very much on the specific circumstances as well as the strength of the submissions made in support of the application and the evidence provided.
+In any event, the chances of success of any application will depend largely on the specific circumstances of the case.
+Clear, concise and pointed submissions in support of the case will also be a factor.